jere357/jere357.github.io/index.md

 How it feels when your multiple discriminator GAN doen't diverge into NaNs: [me](./assets/img/muaddib.jpg)

-I consider computer vision my main field of interest.
-I have read papers on its subfields such as image/video restoration, object detection, depth estimation, neural radiance fields and GANs

 Big fan of CLIP

 * * *